Home / Patient Care / SMHART Clinic

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 Dr. Zhang provides culturally-informed psychotherapy for the treatment of mood and anxiety disorders, emotion dysregulation, trauma, interpersonal stressors, and perfectionism through the SMHART and Dialectical Behavior Therapy clinics.
 Dr. Zhang has specialized training in comprehensive Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, and Cognitive Processing Therapy, and the treatment of perfectionism.
-She is interested in approaching her clinical work through an intersectional lens and has a special interest in working with Asians and Asian-Americans working on issues related to identity, intergenerational conflict, and racism.
+She is interested in approaching her clinical work through an intersectional lens and has a special interest in working with Asian individuals and Asian American individuals working on issues related to identity, intergenerational conflict, and racism.